microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Reset-EntraLifeCycleGroup.md

 Reset-EntraLifeCycleGroup -Id 'hhhhhhhh-8888-9999-8888-cccccccccccc'
 ```

 This example demonstrates how to renew a specified group.

-The Reset-EntraLifeCycleGroup renews a specified group by updating the RenewedDateTime property on a group to the current DateTime.
+- `-Id` - Specifies the lifecycle policy object ID.

 ## Parameters

 ### -Id

-The unique identifier of group.
+Specifies the ID of a group in Microsoft Entra ID.

 ```yaml
 Type: System.String